tankangliang/tp/docs/AboutUs.md

 [[portfolio](team/raysonkoh.md)]

 * Role: In charge of testing
-* Responsibilities: Ensures the testing of the project is done properly and on time
+* Responsibilities:
+  - Implementing the Country class and all associated functionality
+  - Add command for adding country notes
+  - Add command for filtering by country
+  - Add tests for filtering and adding country notes

 ### Ritesh Kumar